ng-estate/store/README.md

 actions | Used by reducers and effects as trigger identifier.
 Acts as intermedium between reducer and effect.
-Has to be unique in a scope of its declaration object reducers | Performs synchronous state update effects | Performs synchronous & asynchronous operations on a reduced state config.freezeState | Allows to make state data immutable programmatically using `safeDeepFreeze` util method, which is basically extended version of `Object.freeze()`.
+Has to be unique in a scope of its declaration object reducers | Performs synchronous state update effects | Performs synchronous & asynchronous operations on a reduced state config.debug | Tells store manager to use debug mode specific tools.
+This includes store logger & ngEstate console tools<br/>**If set to true, you might also need to provide Injector for eagerly-loaded modules on .registerStore(...)** config.freezeState | Allows to make state data immutable programmatically using `safeDeepFreeze` util method, which is basically extended version of `Object.freeze()`.
 By default immutability is guaranteed only on a type level by the use of `Immutable<T>` type.
 If you want your data to keep its integrity and prevent accidental value override, set this property to `true`. <br/>**Note: as it's being recursive, it can impact performance dealing with complex data structures** config.freezePayload | Allows to make payload argument immutable programmatically.
 The same rules are applied as for `config.freezeState` config.maxEffectDispatchTotalCalls | Limits `dispatch(...)` and `dispatch$(...)` call count per effect to a specific number